cmcmicrosystems/pulpissimo-zcu102/README.md

 **Copy relevant folder and files**
 ```
-$cp -r ~/riscv/pulpissimo-zcu102 ~/pulpissimo/fpga/
-$cp ~/riscv/Makefile ~/pulpissimo/fpga    # this step will overwrite the exiting Makefile in the fpga folder
+$cp ~/pulpissimo-zcu102/Makefile ~/pulpissimo/fpga    # this step will overwrite the exiting Makefile in the fpga folder
 ```
 In order to generate the PULPissimo bitstream for a supported target FPGA board, first generate the necessary synthesis include scripts by starting the update-ips script in the pulpissimo root directory:
 ```